tarantx/tarant-db-persist/README.md

 ## Usage

-Initialize the sync client with the
+Initialize the sync client with the waterline adapter from the persist storage you will be interested on

 ```js
 import { ActorSystem, ActorSystemConfigurationBuilder } from 'tarant';